 Through the intersection of language arts and theater, Youth Arts empowers Bay Area students to read, adapt, and perform classical and contemporary texts relevant to their lives.
-Students work closely with professional teaching artists to bring stories from the page to the stage using the Word for Word signature performance style, while gaining literacy, team-building, and social-emotional skills.
+Students work closely with professional teaching artists to bring poems and stories from the page to the stage using the Word for Word signature performance style, while gaining literacy, team-building, and social-emotional skills.

 From ELL students who benefit from hands-on learning experiences to high-level English speakers who crave opportunities to analyze texts in new ways, Youth Arts instills a love of reading, providing a fun, curriculum-based entry point for students to access language, and bolsters confidence in the classroom and beyond.